johnlauer/serial-port-json-server/README.md

 Revisions
 -------
 Changes in 1.95
+- Added better TCP server module to Cayenn to support ESP8266 and ESP32 sending tcp messages into SPJS to regurgitate to browser, i.e. back up to ChiliPeppr.
+Prior to this only UDP messages were being handled gracefully.
 - Made logging turn off later to see more info on startup of what ports SPJS is running on
 - Added a better error output when address port already in use to help folks who do not realize they may be trying to run SPJS a 2nd time